Bairdo/gasket/docs/README.authenication.md

 #### Controller

-##### Faucet + HTTPServer
+##### Faucet + auth_app

-To start faucet and the httpserver use Docker.auth:
+To start faucet and auth_app use Docker.auth:
 ```bash
 docker build -t /reannz/faucet-auth -f Dockerfile.auth .
 docker run --privileged -v <path-to-config-dir>:/etc/ryu/faucet/ -v <path-to-logging-dir>:/var/log/ryu/faucet/ -p 6653:6653 -p 9244:9244 -p 8080:8080 -ti reannz/faucet-auth
 ```
-Port 6653 is used for OpenFlow, port 9244 is used for Prometheus and 8080 is used by the httpserver - port 9244 may be omitted if you do not need Prometheus.
+Port 6653 is used for OpenFlow, port 9244 is used for Prometheus and 8080 is used by the auth_app - port 9244 may be omitted if you do not need Prometheus.

 #### Authentication Server